Find singing lessons in Boston, MA

 Singing lessons near Back Bay, Beacon Hill

-Carlos taught about 19 hours ago
+Carlos taught 22 days ago

 The student and tutor focused on developing vocal techniques, including breath control, pitch accuracy, and vocal placement through various exercises.
 They practiced specific vocalizations for song performance and discussed an upcoming video recording assignment to track progress.